hosikiti/briefcast/README.md

 ## TODOs

-- Add Language selector on the add podcast page.
 - Show a transript.
 - Add a share feature that.
 - Limit trial generation based on the IP address.